 Meet and Greet

 Meet and greet sessions take place in one of the cabins called ‘The Hub’ running 8:45am-approx 9:10am.
 The session begins with sensory activities which are designed to help improve self-esteem, self-regulation and develop physical skills.
 It also aims to help children to focus, pay attention and improves communication skills.
 It can also support some children with calming down before entering class.

 Morning physical activities include knee ups, hops, running man, push ups jogging and jump shoot.
 These encourage the children to use different senses and support pupils to develop sequencing, co-ordination, stimulation and motor skills.

 At the end of the physical activities, the children carry out a mindfulness exercise to prepare them for the days learning.
 These sessions help children with transitions from home to school.

 Lunch hub club provides a calm, quiet and safe space for children to eat their lunch.
 Activities such as Lego, mindfulness colouring and board games are planned and structured.
-Also a programme is on in the background for them to watch.
 The children who benefit from this provision are those with anxiety or sensory needs.
 Being able to sit in a quiet space rather than a noisy hall or a busy playground helps them to feel calm and improve their social and emotional skills.
 Friendship and relationship building is built up by learning skills such as sharing and turn taking whilst playing games within this time.

 A nurture based group that helps to build on personal skills and work on self-esteem.
 Sessions are planned to link within the curriculum across the school.
 The sessions are run by experienced TA.
 Afternoon sessions involve weekly JIGSAW sessions, cooking, gardening, art and theme learning.
 These are great for team building, friendship building and developing the children’s creativity.